Switch to the postgres user

 ./palpo

-Setup as a Systemd Service (Autostart on Boot)
+Setting Up as a Systemd Service (Auto-start on Boot)

-To run Palpo automatically on system startup, create a systemd service file:
+To automatically start Palpo on boot, you can create a systemd service file:

 1. Create /etc/systemd/system/palpo.service with the following content: